amazon-archives/amazon-kinesis-connectors/README.md

 + **S3Emitter**: This class writes the buffer contents to a single file in Amazon S3.
 The file name is determined by the Amazon Kinesis sequence numbers of the first and last records in the buffer.
 For more information about sequence numbers, see [Add Data to a Stream](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-using-api-java.html#kinesis-using-api-java-add-data-to-stream) in the Amazon Kinesis Developer Guide.

+### kinesis.connectors.elasticsearch

++ ** KinesisMessageModelElasticsearchTransformer**: This class provides an implementation for fromClass by transforming the record into JSON format and setting the index, type, and id to use for Elasticsearch.
++ ** BatchedKinesisMessageModelElasticsearchTransformer**: This class extends KinesisMessageModelElasticsearchTransformer.
+If you batch events before putting data into Kinesis, this class will help you unpack the events before loading them into Elasticsearch.

 ## Configuration

 Set the following variables (common to all connector types) in kinesis.connectors.KinesisConnectorConfiguration: